 Initial letters of terms should be printed in upper-case or lower-case letters as they would appear within a sentence according to the usage in each language.

-5. Further references
+5 Further references

-For further and more specific guidance on the drafting of terms and definitions, reference may be made to the following publications:

-- ISO International Standard 704 "Principles and methods for terminology" (1987). - "IEC Guide for work relative to terminology (TC 1)".
+For further and more specific guidance on the drafting of terms and definitions, reference may be made to ISO International Standard 704 "Principles and methods for terminology" (1987).